Diana Taurasi: Early life

 Taurasi was born in Glendale, California and grew up in Chino, California.
 Taurasi's father, Mario, was raised in Argentina.
 He was a professional soccer player in Italy and played for several years as a goalkeeper.
 Taurasi's mother, Liliana, is Argentine.
 Mario and Liliana Taurasi emigrated from Argentina to the United States before Diana was born.
 She has an older sister named Jessika.

+When Taurasi was in middle school her parents moved the family back to Argentina to be closer to their extended family.
+After about a year, the family was robbed and held at gun point in their home.
+Following the incident Taurasi's parents decided to move the family back to California.
 Taurasi attended Don Antonio Lugo High School, where she graduated in 2000.
 In high school, Taurasi was the recipient of the 2000 Cheryl Miller Award, presented by the Los Angeles Times to the best player in Southern California.
 She was also recognized as the 1999 and 2000 Ms. Basketball State Player of the Year, the 2000 Naismith and "Parade Magazine" National High School Player of the Year.
 With 3,047 points, Taurasi concluded her prep career ranked fourth in state history.
-The Women's Basketball Coaches Association (WBCA) designated Taurasi a distinct American.
+The Women's Basketball Coaches Association (WBCA) designated Taurasi an all-American in 2000.
 She participated in the 2000 WBCA High School All-America Game, where she scored twelve points and earned MVP honors.